 The annual report shares information about the important steps the Credit Union took in 2020 to help members impacted by the pandemic.
 Let me share a few facts with you from the annual report.
 Over the course of 2020, members saved about $11 million by financing through Local Government Federal Credit Union instead of other financial institutions.

 Also, LGFCU offered COVID-specific loan extensions, which means 5,343 of our fellow members didn't have to weigh the option of everyday needs like buying groceries or making their loan payment.
 In addition, the annual report includes a section about the Credit Union activities that have impacted communities across the state.
 I encourage you to take a few moments to read through it.
 Just use the annual report link on this page.

 Mr. Chairman, there were no submissions received.

-Thank you.
-Thank you for being a part of this unique 37th annual meeting.
+Thank you for everyone that attended.
+Thank you for all being part of this 38th annual meeting.
 The business meeting is now adjourned.

-This concludes Local Government Federal Credit Union's 2020 annual meeting.
+This concludes Local Government Federal Credit Union's 2021 Annual Meeting.
 Thank you for joining us during this virtual presentation.
-Please visit our website at lgfcu.org to review the 2019 annual report.
+You can view our 2020 Annual Report by clicking on the link on this wepbage or by visiting our website at lgfcu.org.
 Have a great day.

 The local governments all over the state and nation are wrestling through these issues and looking for meaningful ways to create opportunities for diversity, for equity, for inclusion, not just within their local governments, but in their communities overall.